Editing: Latest articles

 - The element block that appears for a selected element or its ancestors provides information about the element and gives access to operations centred upon it.

-- Navigation article element
+- Table element

 - Diagram element